TylerCode/BobaCafe/README.md

 A boba tea mod for StarDew Valley.
 Credit to AGrrrlHasNoName for Idea and Art.

-2025 Update: The mod is still working as of the latest 1.6 version of the game as of the 0.6.0 update.

 ## USERS!!!
 See the Nexus Mod page for installation and usage. https://www.nexusmods.com/stardewvalley/mods/7599